The Best Way to Store CBD: An Evidence-Based Guide

 A table I made using the data from the study.
 We can see that high temperature had the biggest impact and that oxygen exposure (open vs. closed vial) only played a role at the higher temperature.

-In summary, the study seems to confirm that you should store your CBD products in a cool, dark place.
+The study confirms that you should store your CBD products in a cool, dark place.
 More importantly, it highlights that high temperatures are the biggest problem.
-Meanwhile, air and light exposure have a much smaller effect but do speed up the breakdown of CBD when combined with high temperatures.
+Meanwhile, air and light exposure have a much smaller effect but speed up CBD breakdown when combined with high temperatures.

-The study also gives us a rough estimate of how long your CBD oil should last (when stored properly) before it starts to degrade — about 9 months to a year.
+The study also gives us a rough estimate of how long your CBD oil should last (when stored properly) before it starts to degrade — about nine months to a year.

 Stability of CBD in Vape Juice